THE SMALL CLAIMS COURT

-Obviously, there is some advantages of using MCOL in that it can be up to 30% cheaper than using the paper method and were your opponent does not respond in time, you can quickly obtain a County Court judgment against your opponent and enforce it using that system.
+Obviously, there is an advantage of using MCOL, in that if your opponent does not respond in time you can quickly obtain a County Court judgment against your opponent and enforce it using that system.

 The government has recently brought out a new Money Claim Online system which can be accessed via www.gov.uk/make-money-claim and this is currently a pilot scheme.

-This is quite similar to Money Claim Online where you enter details of your claim in the claim form but in addition to that, you also attach or upload details of the evidence that you are relying on.
+This is quite similar to Money Claim Online where you enter details of your claim in the claim form but in addition to that, you can also add in a chronology and details of what documents and evidence you are relying on.

 4. Acknowledgement of Service

 The Court will serve a copy of your Claim upon your opponent and they then have 14 days from the date of service to confirm that they have received your claim and to also give an indication as to whether or not they wish to:

 This time limit is varied slightly if you use the MCOL method and later serve a Particulars of Claim yourself.

 If your opponent complies with the 14-day deadline and acknowledges your claim then depending on their indication as to how they wish to deal with your claim will depend on the next course of action taken by the Court.

 If your opponent does not acknowledge your Claim or acknowledges your claim outside of the 14-day period, you may make a request for Default Judgment.
 If Judgment is granted in your favour, this will mean that you do not have to go through the process of proving your claim and therefore, the Court will order your opponent to pay you the amount of money that you have claimed as well as any interest and costs.